bondgifts/python-smartypants/README.rst

 Following that Jeff Schenck <http://jeffschenck.com/> added it to Github and made a small tweak where ``<tt>`` tags are skipped.

+Bond needed this functionality but with support for unicode, so another fork was made.

 And now, we are here.